guilsa/meusdireitos/README.md

 # Missing edge cases

 * Should we restrict to a claims worth at least $100?
 Because payment amount currently does not support cents.
 Ex: If user types 10, it'll return 1, not 1.50.
+* Some non-minimized .js and .css files have been referenced, need to recompile and reference.
+* On mobile payment success page the html background image doesn't cover 100% of the bg.